 Skip to main content

 Every generation endpoint is asynchronous.
-Instead of polling the GET endpoint, you can pass a webhook_url and Samsa will POST a signed event to it the moment the job reaches a terminal status.
+Instead of polling the GET endpoint, you can pass a webhook_url and Samsa will POST a signed event to it when the job is completed or failed.

 Requesting a webhook